Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

     Vardict Variant calls with different 'FILTER' status underlined in white line (`NM4.5`, `PASS`, `p8;pSTD`)

-* **Post-call filtering** is where a variant is emitted along with ancillary metrics, such as quality and depth, which are then used for further filtering.
+* **Post-call filtering** is where a variant is further filtered with criteria such as quality, depth, VAF etc with more stringent thresholds.

 For `Post-call filtering`, in BALSAMIC we have applied various filtering criteria (`Vardict_filtering`_, `TNscope filtering (Tumor_normal)`_ ) depending on the analysis-type (TGS/WGS) and sample-type(tumor-only/tumor-normal).